F5Networks/f5-openstack-heat/docs/templates/supported/ref_common_f5-ve-standalone-3nic.rst

 - This template requires internet access; it needs to be able to access GitHub to fetch dependent Heat templates that configure the necessary :ref:`security groups <BIG-IP® Security Groups>`.

 - This template deploys an unlicensed BIG-IP® VE.
 You will need to add your `F5 TMOS License Basekey <https://support.f5.com/kb/en-us/solutions/public/7000/700/sol7752.html>`_ manually.

+- VE images come in 3 different sizes: LTM, ALL, and LTM-1SLOT.
+Each has its own size requirements, which  determine what Nova flavor you should select.
+See the F5® OpenStack `BIG-IP® flavor matrix <http://f5-openstack-docs.readthedocs.org/en/latest/guides/openstack_big-ip_flavors.html>`_ for more information.

 Deployment
 ----------